A comment on President Kagame’s interview with France 24

 We are at the end of the fifties, and the independence movement is growing across the African continent.
 Press articles since 1945 and petitions to the UN since 1948 expressed the complaints of Rwandans about colonial oppression.
 King Mutara III Rudahigwa; the Country’s High Council (ConseilSupérieur du Pays) presided over by himself and regrouping other national leaders; and later the nationalist party UNAR (Union NationaleRwandaise) claimed politely but firmly internal autonomy for 1960 and independence for 1962.

 Europeans were very angry.
 King Rudahigwa died in obscure circumstances in Bujumbura on July 25, 1959.
-Rwandans concluded to an assassination and pointed fingers to Bishop Perraudin and the Belgian colonial leaders.
+Rwandans conclude to an assassination and pointed fingers to Bishop Perraudin and the Belgian colonial leaders.

 At the burial of the King three days later, Rwandans gathered at Mwima in huge numbers, Hutu, Tutsi and Twa alike.
 All were sad and mourning but many were equipped with traditional weapons, ready to avenge the King.
 National leaders worked hard to calm the populace.